 Ants are not exclusive to California or the West Coast.
-There are, however, certain species of ants more commonly found in areas throughout Humboldt County, including Arcata, Eureka and even farther north reaching Crescent City.
-These are carpenter ants, odorous ants, pavement ants, argentine ants, pharaoh ants and thief ants.
-Each species boasts its own unique characteristics, all of which the technicians at 707 Pest Solutions are trained to search for.
-If you suspect you have an ant infestation, or simply want preventative treatment, contact us today for a free consultation.
+However, certain species of ants are more commonly found in areas throughout Humboldt County, including Arcata, Eureka, and even farther north reaching Crescent City.
+These are carpenter ants, odorous ants, pavement ants, argentine ants, pharaoh ants, and thief ants.
+Each species boasts its unique characteristics, all of which the technicians at 707 Pest Solutions are trained to search for.
+If you suspect you have an ant infestation, or want preventative treatment, contact us today for a pest control consultation.

 Ants are attracted to food and moisture.
 Homes and office buildings provide both of these amenities, making them great scouting locations for ants.
 They are not picky when it comes to their food, but ants do love sugar.
 When dealing with an ant infestation in your home, look for any food or water sources that ants could access easily.
 Once one ant finds a food source, it won’t be long until other ants from the colony show up for the feast.